PhD, Loyola University of Chicago, 1989

 Professional ActivitiesMember, American Psychological Association (APA), Division 29; Division 41 (American Psychology-Law Society); Assistant Editor, Psychotherapy Bulletin; American Bar Association; Colorado Psychological Association

-Jacob HydeFaculty Director, Sturm Specialty in Military Psychology
+Jacob N. HydeFaculty Director, Sturm Specialty in Military Psychology

 Clinical Assistant Professor